 Finally, our paper is related to the literature on consumption-based asset pricing with heterogeneous agents, e.g., Dumas (1989), Wang (1996), Chan and Kogan (2002), Bhamra and Uppal (2009), Longstaff and Wang (2012), Basak and Pavlova (2013), Chabakauri (2013), Garleanu and Panageas (2015), and Ehling and Heyerdahl-Larsen (2017).
 In these papers, agents have CRRA utility and differ in their risk aversion.
-As the wealth of the less risk-averse agents increases, Sharpe ratios decrease, and this can cause volatilities and correlations to be hump-shaped.6 In contrast to these papers, we assume that only one set of agents has wealth-dependent risk aversion, and we fix the riskless rate.
+As the wealth of the less risk-averse agents increases, Sharpe ratios decrease, which can cause volatilities and correlations to be hump-shaped.6 In contrast to these papers, we assume that only one set of agents has wealth-dependent risk aversion, and we fix the riskless rate.

 We proceed as follows.
-In Section 2 we present the model.
-In Sections 3 and 4 we solve for equilibrium assuming that the risky assets are in zero supply.
-In Section 5 we explore the implications of our model for liquidity risk.
-In Section 6 we show that our main results extend to positive supply.
-Section 7 concludes, and all proofs are in the Appendix.
+In Section I we present the model.
+In Sections II and III we solve for equilibrium assuming that the risky assets are in zero supply.
+In Section IV we explore the implications of our model for liquidity risk.
+In Section V we show that our main results extend to positive supply.
+Section VI concludes, and all proofs are in the Internet Appendix.7